chahakshahcs5/tg-to-cloud/README.md

 # Telegram Save to Cloud

-This project is a TypeScript-based command-line tool for uploading files to various cloud storage providers, with a plugin-based architecture that makes it easy to extend.
+This project is a TypeScript-based tool and python server for uploading files to various cloud storage providers, with a plugin-based architecture that makes it easy to extend.

 ## Features